Arkana Renal Pathology Fellowship

 Developing Communication Skills

 Honing your didactic presentation skills is an important objective of the Arkana training experience.
-There are multiple pathologists in our group with a passion for teaching who believe that every trainee can refine his/her skills toward becoming an excellent presenter.
+There are multiple renal pathologists in our group with a passion for teaching who believe that every trainee can refine his/her skills toward becoming an excellent presenter.
 These skills will be sharpened through presentation at departmental grand rounds-type conferences, patient care teleconferences, and journal clubs.

-The Arkana renal pathology fellowship is a concentrated training experience designed to prepare each fellow to be a well rounded academic renal pathologist.
+The Arkana renal pathology fellowship program is a concentrated training experience designed to prepare each fellow to be a well rounded academic renal pathologist.
 The fellowship is designed to maximize learning and minimize extraneous “scut work” without educational value.
 We will provide the atmosphere and necessary equipment for success including a private office and microscope equipped with digital photography capabilities and immunofluorescence.
-You are welcome to work on projects on the weekend but there is no weekend on-call responsibility in fellowship year.
+You are welcome to work on projects on the weekend but there is no weekend on-call responsibility in the renal pathology fellowship year.
 We encourage and cover expenses for you to attend both the ASN and the USCAP meetings.
 We also promise a supportive and warm environment that we genuinely hope you will enjoy being a part of.
 You are expected to provide passion and a self-motivated attitude for learning the skills outlined above.
 We are confident that by the end of the year you will be well prepared and ready to immediately step into a full-time renal pathology position.
 We are supportive of our fellows by utilizing our networks to identify opportunities that fit their desired career.
-Additionally, for those outstanding fellows with desire and interest, the opportunity to be considered for a position at Arkana is available following successful completion of the fellowship training.
+Additionally, for those outstanding renal pathology fellows with desire and interest, the opportunity to be considered for a position at Arkana is available following successful completion of the fellowship training.